daattali/beautiful-jekyll/_posts/2024-07-01-single-vector-element-standardization.md

 ## The vector to standardize

-Note: this data is fictional
+Note: this data is fictional!

 | disease_name       | outbreaks |
 |:-------------------|----------:|